- > Should I install the iPadOS beta?

 How to download iPadOS via iTunes

 Alternatively, if your Mac happens to be connected to the internet via Ethernet, or another way, you could download iPadOS using iTunes.
-Note that when Apple resigns iTunes with the arrival of Catalina the Finder will manage things like software downloads.
+Note that if you're running macOS Catalina or later, the Finder will manage this instead.

 - Open iTunes on your iMac and plug in your iPad.

 - Click on the icon in iTunes that represents your iPad.